FearlessFrench/css-project/README.md

 <hr>

 ### License
-This project is licensed under the BSD-3-Clause License - see the LICENSE file for details.
+This project is licensed under the BSD 3-Clause "New" or "Revised" License - see the LICENSE file for details.